 - Season with light soy sauce, salt, and ground white pepper.

-Part three: the wonton wrappers and the noodles
+7. The wonton wrappers and the noodles

 Wonton noodles are springy after cooking.
 People usually judge the quality of the noodles by related to how springy it is.
-Not all the Asian noodles are suitable for wonton noodles.
-Choose the one that is called dry egg noodles or the fresh one if available, or ask the noodles vendor which type is the most appropriate one.
+Not all Asian noodles are suitable for wonton noodles.
+Choose the one called dry egg noodles or the fresh one if available, or ask the noodles vendor which type is the most appropriate one.

-Part four: How to assemble a bowl of wonton noodles
+8. How to assemble a bowl of wonton noodles

 Here is the accepted method by all the famous wonton noodles shops in Hong Kong.